 - Invite them to contact you if they have questions.

-In some cases, a business owner extends an employment offer but includes little or nothing else in the first email.
+For some businesses, the standard practice is to send an initial email that extends an employment offer and nothing else.
 Then, there is silence for several days.
 No first assignment has been given.
 Nothing else related to the job has been communicated.

 What do you think the consequences of these actions might be?
-Most likely, your Filipino VA will think you’ve forgotten about them.
+Most likely, your Filipino Online Specialist will think you’ve forgotten about them.
 They might even move on and seek other employment.

-The lesson to learn here is to make the hire and get the VA working right off the bat.
+The lesson here is to make the hire and get the VA working right off the bat.

-In the past, I’ve discouraged hiring Filipino VA to work as project managers because I’ve noticed that some people use this as an excuse to not manage their own business.
-You need to know how to do project management and manage your VA team to understand how they work.
+In the past, I’ve discouraged hiring VAs to work as project managers because I’ve noticed that some people use this as an excuse to not manage their own business.
+You need to know how to do project management.
+You need to know how to manage your VA team to understand how they work.
 So when the time comes that you need to hire a project manager, whether you promote someone from your team or you hire a project manager, you’ll know exactly how you want things to operate.

 Being the CEO of your business, that’s your job as it should be.
 Your VA is filling one important role.
-When the time is right, the VA will move on to increasingly challenging roles and additional roles.
+When the time is right, the VA will move on to more challenging roles or additional roles.
 But the VA shouldn’t be the one running the show.

 Learn to avoid these mistakes and you’ll be on your way to success in your business.
-These methods have been proven effective by thousands of business owners who hire Filipino VAs.
+These methods have been proven effective by thousands of business owners who hire Filipino Online Specialists.